Our 2022 Assembly is cancelled due to COVID

 Bruce Collier as Winston Churchill

 Jan Faubel, a native of the Finger Lakes region of New York, has lived in DeFuniak Springs with her husband, Jack, since 2002.
 A life-long artist and an Art Educator for over 25 years, Jan earned a BA in Art Education, as well as MAs in both Humanities/Art History and English from University of West Florida.
 Specializing in 19th century topics ranging from the Pre-Raphaelites to Sarah Baker Milton to Willa Cather, Jan has presented numerous art history, Panhandle history, and literary lectures at local, regional, and international conferences, plus addressing the AAUW and DKG.
-From 2002-2005 Jan taught Art History for UWF, and currently Art History and English at the NWFSC Chautauqua Center in DeFuniak Springs.
+From 2002-2005.
+Jan taught Art History for University of West Florida and Art History and English from 2003 to 2019 at the Northwest Florida State College Chautauqua Center in DeFuniak Springs from where she recently retired.

 Gregory L. Garland is a career Foreign Service Officer with the U.S. Department of State, currently serving as Chargé d’Affaires of the U.S. Embassy in Bamako, Mali.
 His career includes postings in Africa, Mexico, Poland, and assignments in Washington with the Office of the Secretary of Defense and the National Defense Intelligence College.
 He has also taught high school and served on the staffs of the former Board for International Broadcasting and the Northeast Florida Economic Development Commission.
 Greg has spoken and written widely on U.S.-African relations, American history and culture, and public diplomacy.
 He grew up in Lakeland, Florida, and went on to earn a B.A. from Duke University, an M.A. from the University of North Carolina at Chapel Hill, and a J.D. from California Western School of Law.
 He is married and has two daughters.